Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Some boss battles feel unfair

-What makes Sifu even more captivating, however, is its unique aging mechanic.
+What makes Sifu so unique is its aging mechanic.
 Your character gets older every time you die, giving you more power but less health overall.
 Once you reach the age of 71, it’s all over, so you’ll need to perfect each level if you’re to make it to the final boss while still in your prime.
+Challenging, addictive, and super satisfying to play, Sifu is an exceptional PlayStation 5 game.

-Marvel’s Spider-Man: Miles Morales is part of PlayStation Plus Premium and PlayStation Plus Extra.
+Returnal is free with PlayStation Plus Premium and PlayStation Plus Extra.

 4. Elden Ring 💍